South America

 cultural wonders.

-to explore on your own the many trails radiating from the lodges,
+You have time to explore on your own the many trails radiating from

-or canoe backwater tropical streams.
-See Pink Dolphins and fish for
+the lodges, or canoe backwater tropical streams.
+See Pink Dolphins

-Piranha as you cruise the mightiest river in the world, see giant
+and fish for Piranha as you cruise the mightiest river in the world,

 In addition to the colonial architcture, the capital Lima has the